 By Peter Weiss, MD // November 25, 2020

 Hey, I’m going to want to have pie!

 How I love Thanksgiving!
-It’s a wonderful, low-key holiday typically spent feasting and relaxing with family and friends.
+It’s a wonderful, low-key holiday typically spent feasting and relaxing with family.

 The one thing I’m not looking forward to is overeating and experiencing that uncomfortable, overstuffed feeling at the end of the evening.